NesoHQ/gw2style/backend/docs/PROJECT_OVERVIEW.md

 ## 🤝 Contributing

-This is an open-source project welcoming contributions!
+This is an open-source project by the NesoHQ community welcoming contributions!
 Areas to contribute:

 - Backend endpoints and features
 - Database optimizations
 - API documentation
-- Testing and quality assurance
+- Code quality improvements

 Join the discussion on [Discord](https://discord.com/invite/xvArbFbh34)